 When you’re ready to snap a shot, peer through the viewfinder.
 If a red flag appears inside, the light meter isn’t reading enough light and the photo will be underexposed.
 If the big dial is set to Auto, you’ll need to use flash.
 Otherwise, try a higher EV number.
 The flag still works on my Starmatic, but hard telling whether the light meter is still accurate.

 On the back, the little red window shows the exposure number on the film’s backing paper.
 The Starmatic takes 12 square photographs on size 127 rollfilm.
-Kodak discontinued 127 film in 1995, but as usual B&H Photo comes to the rescue, offering 127 slide film in both black and white and color.
-I guess a few pro labs still process the stuff, too, though I haven’t tried it.
+Kodak discontinued 127 film in 1995, but you can get a Japanese b/w film, Rera Pan 100, in a few places (notably at Freestyle Photo) and The Frugal Photographer in Calgary cuts down a few other film stocks onto 127 spools and sells them here.
+Many mail-order labs still process 127, such as Dwayne’s Photo.

 All of the Brownie Star series cameras feature a drop-out film loading and transport system.
 You flip a lever and the entire camera bottom slides out.
 The film winder is on the bottom plate, too.